Frequently Asked Questions

 When freezing cheese, freeze quickly and store at 0º F or lower.
 Thaw in the refrigerator and use as soon as possible after thawing.

-Yogurt: Freezing yogurt is safe but only recommended for frozen treats.
-Freezing will change the consistency and quality of the product.
-However; in some cases freezing yogurt – specifically if planning to use in smoothies or as a frozen treat – may be preferable.
+Yogurt: Freezing yogurt is safe, however, freezing will change the consistency and quality of the product.
+In some cases freezing yogurt – specifically if planning to use in smoothies or as a frozen treat – may be preferable.
 Just make sure to use the frozen yogurt within four months.